cedardevs/onestop/docs/public-user/cli/quickstart.md

 For example-

-`docker run cedardevs/onestop-cli searchcollection --q="satellite"`
+`docker run cedardevs/onestop-cli searchcollection --query="satellite"`

 For more commands and flags -